Pixelguin/P4G-CEP-docs/docs/02_getting_started.md

 - Unzip your P4G CEP download and locate the `P4G Mods` folder.
 - Move the `P4G Mods` folder to your account's `Documents` folder.

+> Make sure you're using your user account's `Documents` folder and not your `OneDrive\Documents` folder.

 ![](img/02/p4g_mods_folder.png)

 ## Install Prerequisites